Sup2point0/stranger-quarkdown/README.md

 <br>

-## License
+## Licence

 MIT.
-It’s not that even that good code, lmao.
+The code’s not even that good, lmao.

 <br>